danerxc/Crackboard-VS/README.md

 there are two ways that you can install the extension.

-1. Download the extension from the Visual Studio Marketplace:
+~~1.
+Download the extension from the Visual Studio Marketplace:~~ IN REVIEW

 2. Download the VSIX Installer package from [releases](https://github.com/danexrc/Crackboard-VS/releases) & run to install.